 The buttons needed an idle state and an activated state.
 I designed motion graphics for to reflect the buttons' different states.

 Bonus Challenge (and my personal favorite):

 We observed through user testing that many would use just their index finger to press the pillar "buttons".
 The Kinect was not sensitive enough to detect it so nothing would happen.

 Put a hand on it!
-It became clear that I needed to add some type of instruction for the experience.
+It became clear that we needed to add some type of instruction for the experience.
 I wanted it to be inobtrusive and part of the experience, rather than posted signage.
 Luckily, a subtle, visual instruction of a flashing hand was all it took for users to use flat palms from there on out.

 One set of buttons is for chumps.
 Why not TWO interfaces?

 Go big or go home.
 As I got further into the project, I really felt it would add more engagement to have a set of secondary buttons.
 The client had mentioned wanting the experience to showcase the studio's music production services, so I designed a music visualizer section.
 The user can navigate to it from the green pillar button and use the secondary brick buttons to choose original Microsoft music based on their mood.